When is Cameron Norrie next playing at Wimbledon? Quarter-final opponent confirmed

 Here is everything you need to know about when Norrie’s next match at Wimbledon takes place, who he will be facing and how to watch it on TV:

-Cameron Norrie’s quarter-final match at the All England Club will be played on Tuesday, July 5.
+Cameron Norrie’s quarter-final match at the All England Club will be played today, Tuesday, July 5.

-As the full line-up for the final eight is yet to be decided there is no start time or court confirmed for the tie.
+Despite being the only British player left in the competition, Norrie will not play on Centre Court, instead having to settle for a spot on Court 1.

-However, due to his popularity with the home fans and the fact he is the only British player left in either the Men’s or Ladies’ Singles, it is likely he will be in action on Centre Court.
+Action on Court 1 gets underway at 1pm BST, with a Ladies’ Singles clash between German pair Tatjana Maria and Jule Niemeier.

 Who is Cameron Norrie playing in Wimbledon quarter-final?